OCA/website/website_event_register_free/README.rst

 ======================

 * it would be nice if we could define tickets with price zero and free registration then asks which of the free tickets we want to take.
+* Move to OCA/event when migrating to v9.

 Credits
 =======